com-480-data-visualization/data-visualization-project-2021-dfl/README.md

 This is a preliminary milestone to set up goals for our final project and assess the feasibility of our ideas (you will find it [here](Milestone1.md)).

+In this (Milestone)(Milestone1.md), you will find information about the followings:

 ### Dataset

 > Find a dataset (or multiple) that you will explore.
 Assess the quality of the data it contains and how much preprocessing / data-cleaning it will require before tackling visualization.
 We recommend using a standard dataset as this course is not about scraping nor data processing.